 - A five-phase evaluation of the Citizen Schools program found that former high-exposure participants of the 8th Grade Academy had statistically significant reductions in suspension rates in the ninth grade compared to matched nonparticipants.
-(2010) - Researchers at Fordham University found that participants in the YMCA of Greater New York Virtual Y Programs demonstrated statistically significant and moderate-to-large improvements in task motivation, frustration tolerance, learning skills, acting out, peer social skills, assertive social skills, shyness/ anxiety and on the overall behavior scale.
-(2005) - An evaluation of North Carolina's Support Our Students program found that fewer students were chronically absent from school in 2004-2005 (9 percent) compared with their attendance the previous year (11 percent).
-Classroom teachers reported that 33 percent of participants improved behavior in math class throughout the school year and 34 percent improved behavior in English/Language Arts classes.
-(2005) - Wisconsin teacher-reported improvements in behavior reflect that more than half of all regular 21st CCLC program attendees improved in behaving well in class (53 percent), class participation (66 percent), being attentive in class (57 percent) and homework completion (66 percent).
+(2010) - Wisconsin teacher-reported improvements in behavior reflect that more than half of all regular 21st CCLC program attendees improved in behaving well in class (53 percent), class participation (66 percent), being attentive in class (57 percent) and homework completion (66 percent).
 (2010) - An evaluation of Chicago After School All-Stars found that participation in the program was found to result in fewer suspensions and fewer regular school-day absences.
-Specifically, AllStars participants demonstrated a 14 percent reduction in absences and a 17 percent reduction in suspensions.
+Specifically, All-Stars participants demonstrated a 14 percent reduction in absences and a 17 percent reduction in suspensions.
 (2009)